ethanxin0/moneyball/README.md

 **- Analysis 2:** Focused on the impact of various weather conditions on offensive baseball metrics during the Boston Red Sox's home games from 2013 to 2023, excluding the 2020 season.
 We concentrated on a single team’s home games, with the purpose of eliminating the variability associated with different ballparks and away games.

-**- Analysis 3 ** For this analysis, we examined a couple offensive metrics for the  Colorado Rockies from 2011-2023, who play at 5183 feet, comparing their offensive metrics at home vs away
+**- Analysis 3:** For this analysis, we examined a couple offensive metrics for the  Colorado Rockies from 2011-2023, who play at 5183 feet, comparing their offensive metrics at home vs away

+**- Analysis 4: **